wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

-=== Wonderm00n's Simple Facebook Open Graph Meta Tags ===
+=== Facebook Open Graph Meta Tags for WordPress ===
-Contributors: wonderm00n
+Contributors: webdados, wonderm00n
 Donate link: http://blog.wonderm00n.com/2011/10/14/wordpress-plugin-simple-facebook-open-graph-tags/
-Tags: facebook, open graph, seo, share, social, meta Requires at least: 3
+Tags: facebook, open graph, open graph protocol, seo, share, social, meta, schema, google+, g+, google, google plus, image, like, meta, search engine optimization
+Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 0.5.4
+Stable tag: 1.0

-This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective Facebook sharing results.
+This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective and efficient Facebook sharing results.
-It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective Google+ sharing results.
+It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective and efficient Google+ sharing results.

 == Description ==

-This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective Facebook sharing results.
+This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective and efficient Facebook sharing results.
-It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective Google+ sharing results.
+It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective and efficien Google+ sharing results.
 You can also choose to insert the "enclosure" and "media:content" tags to the RSS feeds, so that apps like RSS Graffiti and twitterfeed post the image to Facebook correctly.

 It allows the user to choose which tags are, or not, included and also the default image if the post/page doesn't have one.